Rolling to Sitting, and Beyond

 Study tip: If a configuration or movement causes any increase in discomfort, or you feel you just don’t want to do it, don’t!
 Make it smaller and slower, adapt it, or rest and imagine.

-• If you struggle with rolling because of vestibular difficulties such as vertigo, dizziness, or nausea, please proceed very cautiously.
+• If you struggle with rolling because of vestibular difficulties such as vertigo or dizziness, please proceed very cautiously.
 You might do some or much of the lesson in your imagination, or perhaps skip this lesson for now.

 • This lesson requires a lot of floor space.
 Lying on your back and extending your arms fully out to the sides will show you the required space pretty well, though a little more than that is nice if possible.